 The High Time Resolution Processor (HTRP) is a 14-channel polarimeter designed for observations of short timescale phenomena such as pulsars and flare stars.
 The HTRP has been used successfully in pulsar polarimetry, pulsar searches, and pulsar timing.
-The HTRP directs two, oppositely polarized input signals from the VLA analog sum port through a 14-channel filter bank.
-The bandwidth of each input channel can be set to either 2.0 or 4.0 MHz.
-The HTRP provides full polarimetry, producing a total of 56 outputs.
-The integration times for each output can be set to between 25 and 5000 microseconds, while the minimum sampling interval, per output channel, is 560 microseconds.
-The maximum aggregate sample rate is about 40,000 samples per second.
+The HTRP directs two, oppositely polarized input signals from the VLA analog sum ports through a 14-channel filter bank.
+The bandwidth of each input channel can be set to 0.125, 0.25, 0.5, 1.0, 2.0, or 4.0 MHz.
+The HTRP provides full polarimetry, producing a total of 56 detected outputs.

+The integration times for each output can be set to between 25 and 5000 microseconds.
+The maximum aggregate sample rate is about 100 kilosamples per second, so the minimum sampling interval for each channel is about (10 microseconds multiplied by number of sampled channels).
 The HTRP is controlled by an IBM PC compatible, and the sampled data are written to the PC hard disk or Exabyte tape.
 Current versions of monitor and control software and data acquisition software are adequate for general use.
-Any observer interested in using the HTRP should plan on investing some time in developing his/her own data analysis software.
+Observers interested in using the HTRP should plan on investing some time in developing their own data analysis software.
+The Princeton MkIII Timing System, although not supported by the NRAO, is available for general use.
+It accepts 32 outputs from the HTRP detectors for time-stamped synchronous signal averaging at aggregate sampling rates up to about 2.5 MHz.
 For further information regarding the HTRP, contact Dale Frail or Tim Hankins.